-OLS is creates the poster, provides annual updates by December 1st of each year, and translates it into different languages.
+OLS is responsible for creating the poster, providing annual updates by December 1st of each year, and translating it into different languages.
 The poster provides notice of the following rights for minimum wage:

-- Employees are entitled to the applicable rate of minimum wage and/or minimum compensation; - Retaliation is illegal; and - Employees have a right to file a complaint with the Office of Labor Standards or file a civil action if their employer does not pay them minimum wage and/or minimum compensation or if the employer retaliates against any person for exercising their rights under the ordinance.

-2. How do employers comply with the workplace poster requirement if employees telecommute or work off-site with no central work location?
+- a.
+Employees are entitled to the applicable rate of minimum wage and/or minimum compensation; - b.
+Retaliation is illegal; and - c.
+Employees have a right to file a complaint with the Office of Labor Standards or file a civil action if their employer does not pay them minimum wage and/or minimum compensation or if the employer retaliates against any person for exercising their rights under the ordinance. - 2.
+How do employers comply with the workplace poster requirement if employees telecommute or work off-site with no central work location?

-If display of the poster is not feasible, including situations when the employee works remotely or does not have a regular workplace, employers may provide the poster on an individual basis in the employee's primary language in physical or electronic format that is reasonably conspicuous and accessible.
+If display of the poster is not feasible, including situations when the employee works remotely or does not have a regular workplace, employers may provide the poster on an individual basis in an employee's primary language in physical or electronic format that is reasonably conspicuous and accessible.